-When was the last time you saw a truck driving around town that looked like it could take you down?
+When was the last time you saw a driving around town that looked like it could take you down?
 Well, some vehicles out there make even the most experienced drivers tremble.

 Trucks come in different shapes and sizes.
 Some are designed to carry heavy loads, while others are built to haul smaller deliveries.
 Either way, their sheer size and solid structure demand respect on any road.

-1) Tanker Trucks
+1) Tanker

-2) Flatbed Trucks
+2) Flatbed

 Flatbed trailers come in different sizes and shapes.
 Some are built specifically for carrying large objects like cars, while others are meant to haul smaller loads such as furniture.